LABIAPLASTY & VAGINOPLASTY in Harrison, NY

 How is a labiaplasty done?

-There are several different techniques to labiaplasty and I tailor the approach to your individual anatomy.
+There are several different techniques to labiaplasty and here at DT Gynecology, we tailor the approach to your individual anatomy.
 The most common techniques are the V – wedge resection and linear resection which refer to the portion of skin removed.
-The labial skin is then closed in multiple layers with very thin suture that dissolves over a few weeks.
-You may also benefit from reduction of excess skin around the clitoris called a clitoral hood reduction.
+The labial skin is then closed in multiple layers with a very thin suture that dissolves over a few weeks.
+You may also benefit from the reduction of excess skin around the clitoris called a clitoral hood reduction.
 When performed properly for the right patient, these techniques are generally safe with good cosmetic outcomes and improvement in irritation associated with prominent labia.

 I perform surgery at the certified and fully credentialed outpatient surgery center under general or local anesthesia as appropriate for you.
 The procedure takes about 1 hour.

 What are the benefits of surgical vaginal rejuvenation?